 Playing Lean 2

-Playing Lean is getting even better!
-Alexander Osterwalder, inventor of the ‘Business Model Canvas’ and one of the great minds of ‘Lean Startup’ is helping to create Playing Lean 2.
+Playing Lean is now even better!
+Alexander Osterwalder, inventor of the ‘Business Model Canvas’ and one of the great minds of ‘Lean Startup’ has helped create Playing Lean 2.

 The following video is the Playing Lean 2 – Kickstarter campaign video.

 The game is designed for up to 12 players (4 teams) where the objective for each team is to reach the Scaling phase and Early Majority (Technology Adoption Lifecycle) first.

 Each team makes strategic decisions around which experiments to run and how to develop their startup via: Building Product Features, Testing the Market, Selling and Increasing their Technical Capabilities.
 The actions of other teams and unexpected outcomes causes players to re-evaluate their decisions and strategies throughout the game.

 The game typically takes 2.5 hours to complete.

 BIGJUMP was the first to officially introduce Playing Lean to Australia in 2016, when Bruno Pešec visited Brisbane and shared his experiences.

 In 2017, Joeri (Yuri) became a Certified Playing Lean Facilitator.
 BIGJUMP continues to work closely with the creators of the game Simen Fure Jørgensen, Tore Rasmussen, Bruno Pešec and Holger Nils Pohl.